CindyLinz/Perl-JSON-XS-ByteString/README.md

 Get the perl data structure back from a JSON string.

-If the given string is not a valid JSON string, it will return a partial data without exceptions right before it encountered the unrecognized character.
+If the given string is not a valid JSON string, it will return an undef without exceptions but warns an offset where it encountered the unrecognized character.

 ## $perl\_data = decode\_json\_safe($json\_string)

-The same as `decode_json`
+The same as `decode_json` except that `decode_json_safe` will not warn.

-This function is only for compatible with older versions.

 # SEE ALSO